CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/befristete_zimmer/index.en.md

 The building uses an ecological construction method: This includes an insulation standard of KfW 55, interior walls made of straw, passive ventilation, triple-glazed windows and green electricity from its own roof.
 <br><br>
-ou should be in the mood for a colorful house community.
+You should be in the mood for a colorful house community.
 Due to our location on the US hospital conversion site, there is currently often a building site around us with the associated noise.
 There is also a large assembly hall in our new building next door, which is regularly used for events (including parties and other evening events).
 </p>

 Do you have any questions?
 Then please write to us at zwischenmiete.altbau@collegiumacademicum.de.